Manchester man sentenced to 12 years in prison for stabbing, other offenses

 No information was released on what caused that altercation.

-In another case, authorities reported that a video on the mobile messaging app Snapchat showed Holmes with an "AK-style firearm."
-Holmes previously was convicted of felonies in 2003, 2006, 2007 and 2009.
+In another case, authorities reported that a video on the mobile messaging app Snapchat showed Holmes with an “AK-style firearm.”
+Holmes previously was convicted of felonies in 2003, 2006, 2007 and 2009 and, thus, is not to be in possession of a firearm.

 Authorities executing a search warrant related to that case also found marijuana and meth in Holmes’ residence.